Are you looking for engaging Instagram story ideas to fast-track your social media marketing strategy results?

 Adding it to your story is simple.
 Start your story and then click the happy face icon in the upper right-hand corner.
 Scroll down until you find the sticker for location and you’ll have the option to view locations near you or to search for somewhere specific.

-Not only does this clue your followers in on where you are, but it also gives your engagement a big boost.
-Posts tagged with a location experience 79% higher engagement than posts without a location.
+Not only does this clue your followers in on where you are, but it also gives your engagement a big boost and helps you reach new audiences.

 Additionally, including your location gives you a chance at being featured on Instagram’s location page.
 So, people who are interested in that specific location can find your content.